Rocketknight1/minimal_lczero/README.md

 is) and the **moves left** (how much longer the game will last after this position).
 These three outputs are used to guide Leela's search.

-The code here should be simple enough to modify easily if you're familiar with TF/Keras (PyTorch version coming soon!).
+The code here should be simple enough to modify easily if you're familiar with TF/Keras.
+There's also a PyTorch version, which may be slightly (but not too far) behind the TF one.
 Note that the output heads like `ConvolutionalPolicyHead` assume that you're passing them a channels-first tensor, like you'd get in a convolutional network, with shape (batch, channels, width, height).
 If you're trying a totally different architecture, you may prefer to try the other heads in `tf_layers.py` like `DensePolicyHead` instead.